-Commercial fishery LF data were collected through a commercial fishers' logbook project and a shed sampling project from 2009 through 2011.
+Commercial fishery LF data were collected through a commercial fishers' logbook project and a shed sampling project from 2009-2011.
 The shed sampling was sex-specific while the logbook sampling was not.
 It is unclear whether samples collected for shed sampling were of the entire catch or of landings.
-Mean size of fish from the shed samples were smaller than those from the logbook program (for Areas 25 and 27, there were not shed samples from Area 30), which may have resulted because the shed samples were not representative of the entire fishing area.
-The shed and logbook LF data are each fitted to model predictions of the average commercial catch size distribution for 2009 through 2011.
+Mean size of fish from the shed samples were smaller than those from the logbook programme (for Areas 025 and 027; there were not shed samples from Area 030), which may have resulted because the shed samples were not representative of the entire fishing area.
+The shed and logbook LF data are each fitted to model predictions of the average commercial catch size distribution for 2009 to 2011.

 Recreational fishery LFs were obtained from a 2009-10 study of the Southland recreational blue cod fishery (Davey & Hartill 2011).
 This study included a boat ramp survey (Bluff, Riverton/Colac, and Halfmoon Bay) and a logbook survey of charter and recreational vessels.
-Blue cod measured through the boat ramp program were assumed to represent the landings and fish measured through the logbook program were assumed to represent the catch.
+Blue cod measured through the boat ramp programme were assumed to represent the landings and fish measured through the logbook programme were assumed to represent the catch.

 Length frequency data from a blue cod mesh size selectivity study, conducted by MAF in 1986 at Bluff and Stewart Island, were available.
-The LFs from pots fitted with the then-standard 38 mm mesh were assumed to represent the size composition of the BCO 5 commercial pot fishery catch prior to the 1992 and 1994 pot regulation changes.
-In the model, this data is fitted to the predicted average size distribution of the 1985 through 1992 potting fishery.
+The Length Frequencies from pots fitted with the then-standard 38 mm mesh were assumed to represent the size composition of the BCO 5 commercial pot fishery catch prior to the 1992 and 1994 pot regulation changes.
+In the model, this data is fitted to the predicted average size distribution of the 1985-1992 potting fishery.

-LF data is also available from random stratified potting surveys conducted in Areas 25 and 30 in 2010.
+Length Frequency data is also available from random stratified potting surveys conducted in Areas 025 and 030 in 2010.
 These surveys provide not only length frequency data, but also are one of the few information sources about the population sex structure.
 These data are fitted in the model assuming domed survey selectivity.